MicrosoftDocs/well-architected/well-architected/services/networking/network-virtual-appliances/operational-excellence.md

 ## Configuration recommendations

-Consider the following recommendation to optimize reliability when configuring your Network Virtual Appliances (NVA):
+Consider the following recommendations to optimize reliability when configuring your Network Virtual Appliances (NVA):

 |Recommendation|Description|
 |--------------|-----------|